dslee1371/Openshift4/README.md

 ```

 ## to do list
-- [x] compare haproxy for 443 port
+- [ ] compare haproxy for 443 port
+- [ ] check write permission for registry pv